railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/index.rst

 .. index::
    single: Tiny ERP

-.. tip::   **Reminder**  *Renaming from Tiny ERP to Open ERP*
+.. note:: Renaming from Tiny ERP to Open ERP

    Tiny ERP was renamed to Open ERP early in 2008 so somebody who's already used Tiny ERP should be equally at home with Open ERP.
 The two names refer to the same software, so there's no functional difference between versions 4.2.X of Open ERP and 4.2.X of Tiny ERP.
 This book applies to versions of Open ERP from 5.0.0 onwards, with references to earlier versions from time to time.

 .. index::
    single:SaaS
 ..

-.. tip::   **Advice**  *The SaaS, or “on-demand”, offer*
+.. note:: The SaaS, or “on-demand”, offer

    SaaS (Software as a Service) is delivered by a hosting supplier and paid in the form of a monthly subscription that includes hardware (servers), system maintenance, provision of hosting services, and support.

    You can get a month's free trial on Tiny's http://ondemand.openerp.com, which enables you to get started quickly without incurring costs for integration or for buying computer systems.
 Many of Tiny's partner companies will access this, and some may offer their own similar service.

    This service should be particularly useful to small companies that just want to get going quickly and at low cost.
 It gives them immediate access to an integrated management system that's been built on the type of enterprise architecture used in banks and other large organizations.
 Open ERP is that system, and is described in detail throughout this book.

 Whether you want to test Open ERP or to put it into full production, you have at least two starting points: